PHYSICAL WELLNESS

 Adaptive clothing and devices

-Along with adaptive equipment, Lynn described how adaptive clothing and assistive devices have enhanced her ability to exercise with CIDP.
-“There are tools out there that can help people living with CIDP at each level of ability they are at,” she said.
+Along with adaptive equipment, adaptive clothing and assistive devices may help people living with CIDP exercise at their level of ability.

 Ankle braces with crisscross straps.